Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/symfony.md

 #### Create your project

 Start by creating a new Symfony project if you don’t have one set up already.
-The most common approach is to use<!-- --> [the Symfony Installer](https://symfony.com/download).
+The most common approach is to use [the Symfony Installer](https://symfony.com/download).

 Terminal